subsquid/docs/docs/subsquid-network/participate/delegate.md

 ## Undelegating

 1. Wait for your delegation lockup period to expire if you haven't already.
 The period is 50000 Ethereum block, starting at the first block following the end of the [epoch](/subsquid-network/faq/#epoch) when you delegated the tokens.
-So, roughly 7 days.
+So, roughly **7 days**.

 2. Go to [network.subsquid.io](https://network.subsquid.io).